jaydinsweo/Dashboard/README.md

 ### Qlik Connection

+To make a connection with Qlik, we need to do 2 things

+1. [ ] Make a connection to qlik server
+2. [ ] Maintain the connection during the app
-1. Create a folder `enigma` inside `/src`.

-2. create a `configSession.js` file in the newly created folder
+First, we crete a folder `enigma` inside `/src` to keep our qlik-related files and create a `configSession.js` file in the newly created folder.

-What is the config do?
-The configSession is to

-The `configSession.js` allows us to open and close sessions of our project.
+The `configSession.js` allows us to establish a connection to qlik server.

 ```javascript
 import enigma from "enigma.js";
 import schema from "enigma.js/schemas/12.67.2.json";
 ```

-first we need to create a session.
-A session is ...
 To create a session we needs two things: a schema and a url to the qlik server.
 [READ THE DOC](https://github.com/qlik-oss/enigma.js/blob/master/docs/api.md#enigmacreateconfig)